 In addition, temperature is of interest to water treatment operators because the temperature of the water influences the speed at which chemical reactions used to treat drinking water occur.
-Chemical reactions generally take longer to complete in colder water.
+Chemical reactions generally are slower in colder water.

-Summer 2024 temperatures were close to five-year average values, which indicates relatively high temperatures compared to values over a longer time (water temperatures during the five-year reference period included the fourth, sixth, and ninth warmest years on record in Colorado, (1886-present; Figure 3).
+Similar to summer 2024 temperatures, fall 2024 temperatures were close to five-year average values, which indicates relatively high temperatures compared to values over a longer time (water temperatures during the five-year reference period included the fourth, sixth, and ninth warmest years on record in Colorado, 1886-present; Figure 3).